ishanpranav/advent-of-code-2022/README.md

 This is a collection of solutions to the
-[Advent of Code 2022](https://adventofcode.com/2022) programming problems solved by Ishan Pranav and Iris Lim and implemented in the C programming language by Ishan Pranav.
+[Advent of Code 2022](https://adventofcode.com/2022) programming problems solved by Ishan Pranav and Iris Lim in 2023.
+The programs were implemented in the C programming language by Ishan Pranav.

 For this project, we focus on efficient algorithms and include formal pseudocode for each solution.